Unlock Your Personalized

 Transmission of UTIs can happen in several ways.
 Sexual contact is a major frequent source of urinary tract infections, as bacteria may enter the urethra during intercourse.
 Not washing your hands properly after using the bathroom or otherwise having inadequate personal hygiene can result in bacteria causing an infection.
 Improper wiping after a bowel movement can push fecal bacteria into the urethra, particularly in women.
 Holding urine for extended periods of time allows bacteria to replicate and ascend into the urinary tract, increasing UTI risk.

 Preventive strategies include thorough handwashing, proper perineal cleaning, and wiping front to back after using the toilet.
 Urination after intercourse flushes out bacteria that may have made their way in.
 Drinking sufficient fluids helps maintain urine dilution, impeding bacterial growth.
-Cranberry juice or supplements can potentially reduce UTI recurrence according to clinical trials.
+Cranberry juice or supplements for women’s health can potentially reduce UTI recurrence according to clinical trials.

 Prompt medical evaluation is the route to follow for new or recurrent UTIs.
 A urine culture test can determine antibiotic susceptibility of the bacterial strain causing infection.
 Untreated UTIs may spread to the kidneys, progressing to pyelonephritis which requires hospitalization in severe cases.